-Did you know the greatest leaders like Nelson Mandela, Mahatma Gandhi, Barack Obama have studied law?
+Did you know the greatest leaders like Nelson Mandela, Mahatma Gandhi, and Barack Obama have studied law?
 LLB is a 3-year bachelor of law degree offered by top-ranked universities in India and abroad.
 Candidates are only eligible for this law course only if they have a graduation degree.
 In India, the 3-year LLB is regulated by the Bar Council of India (BCI).
-Let’s explore 3 year LLB courses, top universities, eligibility, and more!
+Let’s explore 3-year LLB courses, top universities, eligibility, and more!

 This Blog Includes:

-About 3 Year LLB Course
+About 3-Year LLB Course

 LLB is a 3-year undergraduate degree course in the discipline of law pursued by students who have cleared class 12th board exams with a minimum of 50% aggregate marks or equivalent CGPA from a recognized board.
 It is a qualifying degree for admission to legal practice.
 The program meets all requirements of the Bar Council of India and builds its curriculum to deliver a rigorous legal education.
-The 3 year LLB course is structured around interdisciplinary study of the law combined with experiential learning.
+The 3 year LLB course is structured around the interdisciplinary study of the law combined with experiential learning.
 The program enables law aspirants to bridge theory and practice and is designed to produce lawyers who meet the challenges of the 21st century.

 Candidates who want to pursue the LLB course should fulfil certain requirements in order to be eligible.
 Here are some of the eligibility criteria for 3 year LLB course abroad:

 - The student must have more than 70% in Class 12 Board examinations.

 - In the UK, Indian students who have a UG Law degree can apply for a 2-year fast-track LLB Law degree in the UK.

 - The minimum GPA should be 2.7 out of 4 in order to qualify.

 - Some countries like the USA require a UG law degree to study law.